alban-read/M1-MICRO-FORTH/Thoughts.md

 ' This is added to the append buffer '+ added to A$  yes

-' this is copied to the last alloted memory ',
+' this is copied to the last alloted memory ', yes - as long as it is a string.

 Can the predefined dictionary word names be elevated into the string pool at startup